'Don't worry about me' says France's ex-First Lady

 Hollande is due to travel alone to the United States to visit Barack Obama early next month.
 Allies said his announcement should put an end to the media scrutiny of his personal life.

-Still, some have criticized the way in which he announced the break-up, with some politicians and journalists calling Hollande callous in publicly repudiating his longtime partner.
+Still, some have criticised the way in which he announced the break-up, with some politicians and journalists calling Hollande callous in publicly repudiating his longtime partner.

 "More like a pink slip than a break-up letter," conservative politician Nathalie Kosciusko-Morizet told iTele.